Wilfred/trifle/docs/IO-Print.md

 `(print VALUE)`

-The function writes a string representation of VALUE to stdout.
+The function `print` writes a string representation of VALUE to stdout.
 It always returns `null`.

 Examples: